uktrade/pii-secret-check-hooks/README.md

     name=regex

 Regexes used should be Python compatible and should not use start and end markers.

+## Excluding false positives from the NER hook
+Add your own list of entities that should be excluded in the .pii-custom-ner-exclude file.

 ## Initial run
 Run the following command to identify issues in your repo.